- 1 What Are The Most Toxic Game Communities Around Today?

 The guy chat-spamming can be your teammate.
 Rocket League’s griefing potential helps elevate it to one of the most toxic gaming communities.
 Matches are short, and players are quick to judge each other.
 The younger player base also makes for some less-than-emotionally-stable teammates even at the highest levels of play.
-Still, there’s a fairly big jump to the next spot in our list of the most toxic gaming communities 2020 has to offer.
+Still, there’s a fairly big jump to the next spot in our list of the most toxic gaming communities 2022 has to offer.

 Between the high-variance nature of Battle Royale, the average age of the player, and a close connection to the culturally conscious, Fortnite attracts some of the most poisonous players in gaming.
-Between angry children in chat and angry men on Twitch, Fortnite lands just outside the top 5 most toxic gaming communities in the world.
+Between angry children in chat and angry men on Twitch, Fortnite lands just outside the top five most toxic gaming communities in the world.

-3. Counter-Strike: Global Offensive
+5. Counter-Strike: Global Offensive

 3. Dota 2

 Players have found ways to avoid AFK detection by going permanently invisible near a creep wave.
-An angry player can waste wards, Smokes, and Tomes, and open voice and text chat means you’re always one keystroke away from hearing a very well-informed and articulate message from the guy wasting nine other people’s time.
+An angry player can waste wards, Smokes, and Tomes, and open voice and text chat mean you’re always one keystroke away from hearing a very well-informed and articulate message from the guy wasting nine other people’s time.
 Add in the ease of making burner accounts and rampant smurfing, and Dota is solidly one of the most toxic gaming communities out there.

-1. League of Legends
+2. League of Legends

-Finishing off the top five most toxic gaming communities in the world is League of Legends.
-LoL topping our list isn’t just conjecture; the toxicity of League of Legends players is downright studied.
-An artificial intelligence from IBM determined that the League of Legends subreddit is one of the most toxic gaming communities on the site.
+As we approach the end of our list, we slot League of Legends into second place.
+The toxicity of League of Legends players is downright studied – artificial intelligence software from IBM determined that the League of Legends subreddit is one of the most toxic gaming communities on the site.